 Typical Weekly Schedule 7am Breakfast 8am Morning Chapel (in english) 9am Ministry sites (All Day) Lunch break on site 7pm Dinner 8pm Evening Chapel (in english) 9:15pm Team time 10:45pm Lights out 11pm Quiet (Note: Does change depending on the trip.)

-We strive to provide an exclusive relationship with a church ministry in Mexicali or Ensenada.
+We strive to provide an exclusive relationship with a church ministry.
 We know ministry can go deeper if your relationship continues on from trip to trip.
-Our coordinators on site are your liaison with local ministries and churches.
-We have worked with hundreds of churches over the years.
+Most of our ministry coordinators are local pastors with many years of ministry experience in Mexicali.
+They have worked with hundreds of churches and organizations over the years.

-Mexicali.
 There aren’t enough bathrooms for so many, so we have portable bathrooms like what you’d see at a work site in the states.
 They are serviced and emptied daily.
-Ensenada.
-Rancho El Refugio has sufficient flush toilets for all camp sizes.